AequilibraE/aequilibrae/README.md

-AequilibraE's support for public transport includes a GTFS importer that can map-match routes into the model network and an optimized version of the traditional Optimal-Strategies transit assignment, although AequilibraE's data model in disk provides full support for schedule-based assignments in the future.
+AequilibraE's support for public transport includes a GTFS importer that can map-match routes into the model network and an optimized version of the traditional "Optimal-Strategies" transit assignment, and full support in the data model for other schedule-based assignments to be implemented in the future.

 State-of-the-art computational performance and full multi-threading can be expected from all key algorithms in AequilibraE, from cache-optimized IPF,